-Since inception to March 31, 2014, OCGC has conditionally approved 62 co-investments, including both initial and follow-on investments.
-OCGC's total capital commitment of approximately \$82 million is expected to lever over 2 dollars in additional capital for every dollar invested.
+Since inception to March 31, 2015, OCGC has conditionally approved 71 co-investments, comprised of 27 initial and 44 follow-on investments.
+OCGC's total capital commitment of approximately \$88 million has leveraged over 2.5 dollars in additional third-party capital for every dollar invested.

-57% of OETF's dollar commitments have been towards initial investments and the remaining 43% in follow-ons.
+52% of OETF's capital commitments have been towards initial investments and the remaining 48% committed to follow-on investments.